Half-A-Shekel connection to life

 Put the coins down and lift them three times, as described above.

 For people who don’t have access to a synagogue or silver coins, I can make the connection for them.
 Follow the steps below;

-Make a ‘purchase’ of $10 per person you wish to make a connection.
+Make a ‘purchase’ of $10 per person you wish to make a connection with.
 It is approximately equivalent to the value of 10 grams of pure silver.
-Any amount given above the value of Half a Shekel would be considered as Tzedakah, which is also an important action to make before Purim.
+Any amount above the value of Half a Shekel would be considered Tzedakah, which is also an important action to make before Purim.

-The period of Giving Half a Shekel is between Rosh Chodesh Adar until Rosh Chodesh Nisan.
+The Giving Half a Shekel period is between Rosh Chodesh Adar and Rosh Chodesh Nisan.
 The best time to do this is before Purim.

-I will make the connection with silver coins on the day before Purim for each of the names sent to me.
-People can add an additional amount for Tzedaka to enhance the giving of Half A Shekel because (Proverbs 11:4) “וּצְדָקָה, תַּצִּיל מִמָּוֶת” “and Tzedaka delivers from death”.
+I will connect with silver coins on the day before Purim for each of the names sent to me.
+People can add amount for Tzedaka to enhance the giving of Half A Shekel because (Proverbs 11:4) “וּצְדָקָה, תַּצִּיל מִמָּוֶת” “and Tzedaka delivers from death.”

 $10 per person/name for Half a Shekel

 After entering the amount on the PayPal screen, you will see a link to list the name(s) for Half a Shekel.
 Click on the [+] sign with ‘Add a note’ Or ‘Please list names for meditation’ and list your name and or names of the people with their mother or father’s name.
 Please separate each name with a comma ‘,’ and a new line.

 David ben Abraham, Maddy bat Avraham, ….
-(Adding comma between names is important!)
+(Adding comma between names is necessary!)